mysto/node-fpe/README.md

 ## Requires

-This project was built and tested with Node.js 15.
+This project was built and tested with Node.js 12 and later versions.
 It requires the crypto library:

 ## Installation